zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Reverting a commit

+!!!
+Info "Why"
     - I would like to create a commit that reverses the changes in a certain commit with hash `${COMMIT_HASH}`

 ```sh
 # use `git log` to find the commit hash of the commit you wish to undo the effects of